 The Naples ANM Bus System is managed by Azienda Napoletana Mobilità SPA (ANM), whose 2900 employees transported 170 million passengers in 2008.
 Its fleet of 973 vehicles includes 733 diesel buses, 10 mini electric buses, 21 mini hybrid buses, 52 trams, 87 filobuses (cabled buses), and 70 methane buses.
 ANM also manages five parking garages that are strategically located around the city.
-A Unico Napoli Ticket is required on all ANM buses except the Alibus Airport Shuttle which requires the purchase of a Unico Alibus Ticket.
+A Unico Napoli TIC Ticket, or an ANM ticket is required on all ANM buses except the Alibus Airport Shuttle which requires the purchase of a Unico Alibus Ticket.

 The Naples ANM Bus System operates 151 different bus lines throughout the city and the immediate suburbs.
 In Ocotber 2010, ANM introduced a new service to its customers, dynamic information about bus arrival times via your mobile phone with ANM Infodrin System and via the internet with Infoclick.
 All bus routes are also published on the ANM Website but there a few key buses that are good to know about.

 Alibus Airport Shuttle

 The Naples Alibus Airport Shuttle is a cheap alternative to taking a taxi to/from Naples Capodichino Airport and the Central Train Station and Naples Molo Beverello Port at the city center and is more convenient than using the city buses.

 C68 – Piazza Carlo III ↔ Via Fulco Ruffo di Calabria

 If you happen to be staying at the Hotel Ferdinando II (in piazza Carlo 3), the C68 runs from Piazza Carlo III to the traffic circle at the entrance to the Capodichino Airport.

 Transportation between the Central Train Station and Molo Beverello Port